-Project TND is an effective, interactive, classroom-based substance abuse prevention program that is founded on more than two decades of successful research at the University of Southern California.
-Project TND focuses on three factors that predict tobacco, alcohol, and other drug use, violence-related behaviors, and other problem behaviors among youth, including:
+Project TND is an effective, interactive substance use prevention program that that focuses on three factors that predict drug use, violence, and other problem behaviors among youth, including:

-• Motivation factors (i.e., students’ attitudes, beliefs, expectations, and desires regarding drug use);
+• Motivation factors (students’ attitudes, beliefs, expectations, and desires)

-• Skills (effective communication, social self-control, and coping skills);
+• Skills (effective communication, social self-control, and coping)

-• Decision-making (i.e., how to make decisions that lead to health-promoting behaviors).
+• Decision-making (how to make decisions that lead to healthy behaviors)

 Risk Factors Addressed: